 - Networking Sessions designed to enhance and expand your professional and knowledge base

 Who Should Attend

-This meeting is designed for faculty at health professions schools responsible for population health curriculum and training of students; program directors of public health programs, and chairs of departments of preventive medicine/population health.
+This meeting is designed for health professions faculty and students; program directors of public health programs, and chairs of departments of preventive medicine/population health.